|

 how Scottish ballad collections, principally Scott's Minstrelsy

-of the Scottish Border, deal with infanticide
+of the Scottish Border, deal with infanticide ballads

-challenge visions of national continuity, strength, or
+of national continuity, strength, or historical perseverance.

-that disregards content and privileges form as a vehicle
+and privileges form as a vehicle of national cultural transmission.

 Samuels,